gdsbook/book/notebooks/02_geospatial_computational_environment.md

 to access the content of the book interactively.
 But, what exactly is a container?
 There are several ways to describe it, from very technical to more intuitive ones.
-In this context, we will focus on a general understanding rather than on the technical details behind its magic.
-One can think of a container as, well, a "box" that includes _everything_ that is required to run a certain piece of software.
+In this context, we will focus on a general understanding rather than on the technical details behind its implementation.

+At a high level, we can think of a container as a "box" that includes _everything_ that is required to run a certain piece of software.
 This box can be moved around, from machine to machine, and the computations it executes will remain exactly the same.
 In fact, the content inside the box